 The Special Education Team

-In addition to our Special Education Teachers (SET), our team also includes five Special Needs Assistants (SNAs).
+In addition to our Special Education Teachers (SET), our team also includes eight Special Needs Assistants (SNAs).
 We are all experienced and committed to providing the best support we can to pupils with special educational needs.
 This support will be based on identified needs and be informed by regular reviews of progress (in consultation with parents and pupils) as outlined in the Continuum of Support Guidelines.

 We believe that the best outcomes are achieved when all parties work collaboratively.
 We place a high importance on “Early Intervention” and the SET teachers who work with the Junior classes spend much of their time co-teaching with the class teacher.
 The children become very familiar with the SET teacher and it becomes normal practice that a pupil receive additional support as they need it.

-Areas targeted for support include Social skills/Emotional Behavioural, Numeracy, Literacy and Motor skills.
+Areas targeted for support include Social Skills/Emotional Behavioural, Numeracy, Literacy and Motor skills.
 Social Skills in particular, are best practised within a group and as every child can benefit, this support is often provided within rotating groups.

 Gross Motor support is provided as a withdrawal group and follows the Fundamental Movement Programme.
 Pupils who need a movement break from the classroom, may also be included in this group along with others who benefit from structured team activities.

 Additional support in Numeracy and Literacy, outside of the Early Intervention model, is provided from 1st Class.
 Depending on the particular need within a class, this is typically delivered through a combination of in-class support with the Class Teacher and through a withdrawal group.
 Once again, the SET teacher who is assigned to a class becomes a familiar face to the class so that availing of extra support is seen as normal.
 SET teachers plan closely with the Class Teacher and both teachers consult together with parents in drawing up the Student Support Plan.
 Senior pupils are encouraged to be proactive in their own learning and in recognising when they may need additional support.